Home - FTSI, Inc

 NCR Tamper Resistant DIP Card Reader

 Without the TRCR, ATM users would have been able to easily insert their cards without obstruction, never knowing the device was compromising their data.
-ATM Anti-Skimming Security Solutions.

-Recommendations and Guidance
+Deep Insert Skimming Attacks: Recommendations and Guidance

 Please be aware that these forms of attacks are an industry-wide issue and there are no 100% guarantees for the protection of your ATMs and your customers.
 Criminals are constantly evolving the skimming/shimming devices to bypass security in place, so it is important to have routine ATM checks to lookout for any signs of tampering.